ninckblokje/ninckblokje.github.io/_posts/2016-02-25-how-to-create-osb-11g-archetype.md

 At last it is time to test the archetype.
 First we must build the archetype using Maven:

     $ mvn clean install

+During this command Maven generated a test project based upon the archetype so we can easily see the result.
+In the folder **target/test-classes/projects/basic/project** a test project has been generated.

 Next we can generate a project with the archetype: